decentralized-identity/revocation/meeting_minutes/agenda.md

 Agenda:
 - Organisational
+    - bi weekly meetings
+    - tools we should use
+    - co owner / host
-  - Alignment of the process
+- Alignment of the overall process
-- Review current revocation methods, add and define next steps
-- Open tasks
-- Distribute tasks in the team
+- Distribute tasks
 - any other business